TICKETS ON SALE NOW: Take Me to Church: Performances from the Cast and Crew of Holy Trinity September 6 @ The Hideout!

-A queer girl from Chicago named Trinity huffs the contents of a magic aerosol can and develops the ability to talk to the dead.
+A queer girl from Chicago named Trinity huffs the contents of a magic aerosol can and develops the ability to speak to the dead.
 She seeks the counsel of a variety of spiritual healers in order to figure out how to control this ability and what it means to her.

 MOLLY HEWITT is a writer, director, performance and drag artist.
 In her work Molly imitates, dissects, consumes, and re-enacts her surroundings.
 Unraveling the mechanisms and meanings of cultural text to be reused in an illuminating or empowering way.
 Molly makes work about sexuality, performing femininity, objectification, food, and desire.
 Attempting to relate, understand, and subvert through imitation.

 Molly’s short film Maggie’s Problem was an official selection of the Chicago Underground Film Festival and won Best Art Direction at the North Portland Unknown Film Festival.
 You can watch the film on www.watch.troma.com